-425 The assimilation of high-resolution HFR surface currents observations in a reduced part of the modelling domain could have a negative effect on the rest of the variables under the effect of spurious model error correlations.
-While in Stanev et al. (2015, 2016) the positive outcome of the data assimilation extends beyond the HFR covered area, Zhang et al. (2010) showed how, in their experiments, that the assimilation of HFR led to an improvement of surface currents but, in their experiments, but with a degradation of the sub-surface temperature forecasts.
-Sperrevik and Christensen (2015) evidenced that using TS 430 profiles along with HFR observations led to better results, as they control the density fields while adding a constraint on the circulation.
-Here we show that the assimilation of local HFR (both totals and radials) observations along with the generic ones does not degrade the improvement on SLA, SST fields and on Argo TS profiles achieved over the whole domain when assimilating only the generic observations.
+The assimilation of high-resolution HFR surface current observations in a reduced part of the modelling domain could have a negative effect on the rest of the variables under the effect of spurious model error correlations.
+While in Stanev et al. (2015, 2016) the positive outcome of the data assimilation extends beyond the HFR covered area, Zhang et al. (2010) showed that the assimilation of HFR led to an improvement of surface currents in their experiments but with a degradation of the sub-surface temperature forecasts.
+Sperrevik and Christensen (2015) evidenced that using T-S profiles along with HFR observations led to better results, as they control the density fields while adding a constraint on the circulation.
+Here we show that the assimilation of local HFR (both totals and radials) observations along with the generic ones does not degrade the improvement on the SLA, SST fields, and Argo T-S profiles achieved over the whole domain when assimilating only the generic observations.
 The results obtained for all experiments with DA show similar performance in this sense.
-Differences mostly depend on the type of initialization employed, with small variations in the RMSD obtained for the Argo salinity.
-Nevertheless, this work is mainly focused on the study of surface currents and thus, the impact on sub-surface 435 fields has not been deeply analyzed.
+Differences mostly depend on the type of initialization employed.
+Nevertheless, this work is mainly focused on the study of surface currents and thus the impact on sub-surface fields has not been deeply analysed.
 CTD casts or glider data in the region should help to complete the assessment in future studies.

 We have used DIVAnd reconstructed fields as a benchmark for our Lagrangian validation.
-These hourly fields properly represent the inertial oscillations, compared to other gap-filling techniques (Barth et al., 2021), and we consider it as the best possible high resolution observation representation of the surface currents in the area which allows the simulation of Lagrangian trajectories.
+These hourly fields properly represent the inertial oscillations compared to other gapfilling techniques (Barth et al., 2021a), and we consider it as the best possible high resolution representation of the surface currents in the area, which allows the simulation of Lagrangian trajectories.
 It is very positive that the skill scores obtained for the HFR DA experiments are very close to that obtained by DIVAnd.
-While DIVAnd outperforms the capabilities of the WMOP DA system inside the coverage of both HFR antennas, it is the opposite outside this region, demonstrating which demonstrates the capacity of the model to improve the representation of the currents beyond the HFR coverage area.
+While DIVAnd outperforms the capabilities of the WMOP DA system inside the coverage of both HFR antennas, it is the opposite outside this region, which demonstrates the capacity of the model to improve the representation of the currents beyond the HFR coverage area.
 The assimilation of GO, in particular SLA, constrains the geostrophic circulation, leading to a better representation of the Balearic current and an increase of the SS in that area.
-The importance of this constrain constraint is highlighted when comparing with DIVAnd-derived trajectories, which do not properly represent these features.

-While the mean SS for the DIVAnd-derived trajectories inside the area is 0.53, it drops to 0.29 outside of it, being significantly lower than all model-derived trajectories.
-This behaviour is consistent with Barth et al. (2021) results, which show that the DIVAnd reconstructed fields outside the area covered by both HFR antennas are much less reliable.
+The importance of this constraint is highlighted when comparing it to DIVAnd-derived trajectories, which do not properly represent these features.
+While the mean SS for the DIVAnd-derived trajectories inside the area is 0.53, it drops to 0.29 outside of it, being significantly lower than all modelderived trajectories.
+This behaviour is consistent with the results of Barth et al. (2021a), which show that the DIVAnd reconstructed fields outside the area covered by both HFR antennas are much less reliable.
 Our results demonstrate the utility of dynamical models assimilating high-resolution observations as good alternatives to data-driven short-term forecasting methods, due to their capacity to extend the correction beyond the observation coverage area.
-They also show the importance of combining HFR and altimeters observations which help to constrain the geostrophic circulation over a wider area.
+They also show the importance of combining HFR and altimeter observations, which help to constrain the geostrophic circulation over a wider area.